Chapter 7 Bankruptcy in Louisiana: What You Need to Know

-Chapter 7 Bankruptcy in LouisianaBefore we discuss exemptions in bankruptcies filed in Louisiana, let’s take a look at this fascinating state.
 The Gulf of Mexico, the Mississippi River and Louisiana’s extensive bayous frame the backdrop to Louisiana’s unique melting pot that include Cajun and Creole cultures.
-We owe a debt to New Orleans for giving birth to jazz, and, of course, it’s also famous for Mardi Gras, the French Quarter, the Garden District and some of the best food in the country.
-Originally named for King Louis XIV, Louisiana became a state in 1812, the first to be formed from the 1803 Louisiana Purchase, which almost doubled the size of land owned by the United States.
+We owe a debt to New Orleans for giving birth to jazz, and, of course, it’s also famous for Mardi Gras, the French Quarter, the Garden District and

 In this post, we’ll discuss how to file Chapter 7 bankruptcy in Louisiana, what property you can keep through Louisiana’s bankruptcy exemptions, and where the bankruptcy courts in Louisiana are located.